USS G-2: Service history

-G-2 was placed in full commission at New York City on 6 February 1915.
-Attached to Division Three, Submarine Flotilla, Atlantic Fleet, the boat joined G-1, tender Fulton and tug Sonoma, for a cruise to Norfolk, Virginia on 25 March.
-Arriving there two days later, the submersible conducted maneuvers in Hampton Roads before proceeding to Charleston, South Carolina in April, arriving there on 17 April.
+G-2 was placed in full commission at New York, on 6 February 1915.
+Attached to Division Three, Submarine Flotilla, Atlantic Fleet, the boat joined G-1, tender Fulton and tug Sonoma, for a cruise to Norfolk, Virginia, on 25 March.
+Arriving there two days later, the submersible conducted maneuvers in Hampton Roads before proceeding to Charleston, South Carolina, in April, arriving there on 17 April.
 Following a short yard period for repairs, the division proceeded back to New York, mooring alongside the 135th Street pier on 9 May.